To be in this show has been a dream of mine – and it’s coming true! I am honored and grateful to be one of the chosen artists to be at this event.

 Jerome is absolutely spectacular this time of year.
 The photo below is the view from Jerome as the sun is setting.

-Come out and visit me at Zen Mountain Gallery.
-I’ll be giving live jewelry making demonstrations and showing my latest designs.
+Come out and visit me at the beautiful Zen Mountain Gallery.
+I am honored to be giving live jewelry making demonstrations and to be showing my latest designs.
 I always love visiting Zen Mountain – it’s a really nice gallery with so much to see.